Configuring Secondary Node

 Upgrade & Downgrade

-It is recommended that the main TeamCity server and all secondary nodes have the same version.
+We recommend running the main server and all secondary nodes on the same version of TeamCity.
 Read more in Multinode Setup.

 Authentication & License

 The main and secondary nodes operate under the same license.

 Secondary nodes use the same authentication settings as the main server.

 Secondary notes use the same global settings (path to artifacts, version control settings, and so on) as the main server.